BMW 4 Series Coupe Review 2024

 The amount of VED (car tax) you’ll pay on a BMW 4 Series Coupe depends on a wide range of factors.
 The first year’s VED is based on CO2 emissions and lumped into the on-the-road price.

-After that, the DVLA charges a flat rate of £150 a year for most cars.
-Mild-hybrid models (including the 420d and M440i) are classed as ‘alternatively-fuelled’ so you’ll get a discount of £10 a year, bringing the yearly VED payment down to £140.
-But then, as all BMW 4 Series models have a list price of more than £40,000, you’ll pay a ‘premium car’ tax of an extra £325 a year for the five years (from the second time the car’s taxed).
+After that, the DVLA charges a flat rate of £190 a year for most cars.
+Mild-hybrid models (including the 420d and M440i) are classed as ‘alternatively-fuelled’ so you’ll get a discount of £10 a year, bringing the yearly VED payment down.
+But then, as all BMW 4 Series models have a list price of more than £40,000, you’ll pay a ‘premium car’ tax of an extra £490 a year for the five years (from the second time the car’s taxed).

 How much should you be paying for a used BMW 4 Series Coupe?

-"The latest BMW 4 Series is still very new but there are cars in showrooms and deals to had."
+"The latest BMW 4 Series is sleek but there are deals to had."

-Prices for a new 420i M Sport start in the region of £41,800 but we’ve seen pre-registered examples on sale for around £40,000 - that’s a saving of £1,800, which is pretty good for such a new car.
+Prices for a new 420i M Sport start at £44,195 but we’ve seen pre-registered examples on sale for around £41,000 - which is pretty good for such a desirable car.

-There are bigger savings to be had on the top-of-the-range M440i, which retails at around £56,300.
-The savvy car buyer can pick up a nearly-new model for around £50,000.
+There are bigger savings to be had on the top-of-the-range M440i, which retails at around £60,725.
+The savvy car buyer can pick up a nearly-new model for around £48,000 if you don't mind the car having a low four figure mileage on the clock.

 Topping the range is the M440i xDrive which includes 19-inch alloy wheels, metallic paintwork, Cerium Grey exterior highlights, M seat belts, sun protection glass, M Sport braking system, M sport differential and adaptive M suspension.